 Reset a password

-By default, if users forget their password used to access IDaaS or an application, they must contact an account administrator to have it reset.
+By default, if users forget the password they use to access IDaaS or an application, they must contact an account administrator to reset it.

-You can enable password reset to allow users to reset their password without contacting the administrator.
-When set, a Forgot your password? link appears on the login page.
-When a user clicks this link, the user is asked for their user name and second-factor credentials.
-If both are valid, the user is prompted to create a new password.
+You can enable password reset so users can reset their password without contacting an administrator.
+When enabled, a Forgot your password? link appears on the sign-in page.
+When users click this link, they are prompted for their username and second-factor credentials.
+If both are valid, they are prompted to create a new password.

 Password reset is supported when logging in to the following: